learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 Details on arguments being passed in can be viewed at this [link to official doc.](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.kstest.html)

-### Run KS test for normality assumption using the datasets created earlier and comment on the output
+### Run the KS test for normality assumption using the datasets created earlier and comment on the output
-- Perform test KS test against a normal distribution with mean = 0 and sd = 3
+- Perform the KS test against a normal distribution with mean = 0 and sd = 3
-- If p < .05 we can reject the null, and conclude our sample distribution is not identical to a normal distribution.
+- If p < .05 we can reject the null hypothesis and conclude our sample distribution is not identical to a normal distribution.

 ```python